But you look fine.

 It is okay to be struggling, even if others can’t see that; and that my struggles are just as valid.

 Struggling on the inside

-Every day – well most - I get up, get dressed, go to university or a charity event and live what some would say is a very normal life for a 21-year-old.
+Every day – well, most days - I get up, get dressed, go to university or a charity event and live what some would say is a very normal life for a 21 year old.
 I go to parties, I play a sport, and I even go on days out with my friends.
-I do it all with a smile on my face, presenting myself as a normal 21-year-old going about life, and I suppose in most ways I am.
+I do it all with a smile on my face, presenting myself as a normal 21 year old going about life, and I suppose in most ways I am.